Super Cruising in Colorado

 While it is always important focus on the road while driving, the mountains come with unique hazards.
 Wildlife such as foxes, bears, mountain lions, and particularly elk and deer have been known to wander out into the middle of the road, especially during the hours between dusk and dawn.
 By slowing down and glancing ahead to the upcoming road and shoulders, you’ll give yourself more time to spot an animal.
 Additionally, using your high beams if there is no oncoming traffic can give you better visibility on dark roads.
 Wildlife crossing signs are good reminders that wildlife could be lurking about, but it’s important to take precautions anytime you are driving in the mountains.
 Also, remember that elk and deer often travel in groups, so if you stop and allow one of these animals to cross, it’s a good idea to wait a moment to see if any others are following.

-Watch for hidden driveways
+Watch for Hidden Driveways

 Regional roads are often scattered with residences.
 When driving on these types of roadways, watch for driveways.
 If a road is curvy or hilly, driveways can be difficult to see until you are very close to them.

-Look for livestock
+Look for Livestock

 In some areas, livestock may be moved across rural roads.
 Look for road signs marking these areas and warning drivers to slow down and use caution.
 If you happen upon a group of cattle or other livestock being moved from one side of a rural road to another, stop your vehicle and wait patiently for the animals to clear the roadway completely.
 Do not do anything that may spook the animals like revving your engine or blowing your horn.
 Stay inside your vehicle for safety.